Last Updated on

 “Me high?
 Cheeks send me high!”

-That will do the trick next time you want to mention his name to a coworker or someone you meet at a conference.
+That will do the trick next time you want to mention his name to a coworker or someone at a conference.

-All you need is a little time and a little effort.
+All you need is a little time and effort.
 After you practice the imagery, it’s just a matter of placing it in your Memory Palace.
-Repeating your journey through your Memory Palace regularly will help you get every term you want to learn into long-term memory.
+Repeating your journey through your Memory Palace regularly will help you commit every term to long-term memory.
 Then you really can become a master of your field in record time.

 Do you have experience with memory tricks or methods?
 What does your Positive Psychology Memory Palace look like?
 Share your story with us in the comments box below.